-It is also a violation of the College Substance Abuse Policy for anyone to consume or possess alcohol in any public/private area of the campus without prior NICC approval.
+It is also a violation of the College Substance Abuse Policy for anyone to consume or possess alcohol in any public/private area of the campus.
 Students violating these policies are subject to disciplinary action, including suspension or dismissal from NICC, and may be referred for criminal prosecution and/or required to participate in appropriate treatment programs.
 Organizations or groups violating alcohol/substance policies or laws may be subject to sanctions by NICC.